Project-MONAI/MONAI/docs/source/highlights.md

 ![metrics report example](../images/metrics_report.png)

 ## Visualization
 Beyond the simple point and curve plotting, MONAI provides intuitive interfaces to visualize multidimensional data as GIF animations in TensorBoard.
 This could provide a quick qualitative assessment of the model by visualizing, for example, the volumetric inputs, segmentation maps, and intermediate feature maps.
 A runnable example with visualization is available at [UNet training example](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/torch/unet_training_dict.py).
+To work with ignite program, MONAI also provides several ignite handlers to visualize training curve and metrics on `TensorBoard` or `MLFlow`, more details is available in [TensorBoard and MLFlow handlers example](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/unet_segmentation_3d_ignite.ipynb).

 To easily visualize the 3D images as frames, MONAI provides the utility `matshow3d` based on `matplotlib` library.
 It can plot frames of image for the specified dimension, showing the spleen image as example:
 `matshow3d(volume=image, figsize=(100, 100), every_n=10, frame_dim=-1 show=True, cmap="gray")`